enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 }
 ```

-An example of a tamper detection is shown below where the application aborts and exists with signal `SIGABRT`(6):
+An example of a tamper detection is shown below where the application aborts with signal `SIGABRT`(6):
 ```bash
 ActivityManager: Start proc 7098:sg.vantagepoint.uncrackable3/u0a92 for activity sg.vantagepoint.uncrackable3/.MainActivity
 UnCrackable3: Tampering detected!
 Terminating...